 - Colored highs and upper mids

-The good news is that for most of the spectrum Clear manages to stay within +/3dB of a flat response.
-The bad news… they’re less accurate sounding that Focal Elear or the crowd favorite HD650.
+The good news is that for most of the spectrum Clear manages to stay within +/3 dB of a flat response.
+The bad news… they’re less accurate sounding than Focal Elear or the crowd favorite Sennheiser HD 650.
 The general tonality is a bit dark with mids taking front stage.
 1.4kHz have a curious peak that’s absent from Elear.
 This will make working with most instruments and voices harder.
 Like many other headphones, the region around 3kHz is scooped which makes the listening experience smoother.
-For critical work the upper mid scoop is a detriment as it robs guitars and electronic instruments from their bite.
+For critical work, the upper mid scoop is a detriment as it robs guitars and electronic instruments from their bite.
 Many engineers might add too much distortion when using the Clear.
 Highs are peaky, but amplitude wise these peaks aren’t too horrid.
 Overtone sounds will be changed.
-Generally the Clear seems like a nice headphone for recreational listening, but too colored for critical sound work.
+Generally, the Clear seems like a nice headphone for recreational listening, but too colored for critical sound work.

 Generally good with some problems in the very low end.
-Top octave also shows some discrepancies, however they’re too small to significantly shift the stereo image.
+The top octave also shows some discrepancies, however, they’re too small to significantly shift the stereo image.
 Focal has done a decent job here.